Jared-Young-26/Deep-Learning-On-OSC/question_6_convolution_filters/README.md

 That grid is the easiest artifact to show in a walkthrough because it puts the original image, the thresholded input, and all six feature maps in one place.

-## Pipeline Walkthrough

-1. derive one kernel per direction
-2. run convolution on the same image with each kernel
-3. compare the response strength and location
-4. show how different directional structures light up different feature maps